-The DSS Complaints procedure applies to complaints about this grant opportunity.
+The department's complaints procedure applies to complaints about this grant opportunity.
 All complaints about this grant opportunity, including grant decisions, must be made in writing.

 Any questions you have about grant decisions for this grant opportunity should be sent to support@communitygrants.gov.au.